timojw/Portfolio-S3/Learning Outcomes/README.md

 Class diagrams are the blueprints of your system or subsystem.
 You can use class diagrams to model the objects that make up the system, to display the relationships between the objects, and to describe what those objects do and the services that they provide.
 ![class diagram](../Media/Class%20Diagram.png)

 I have decided to make a Class Diagram because working with the class diagram was great for me in past semesters.
 It also really sped up the development further on.
-By making it I also finaly decided on what the structure of the project would be for the time being.
+By making it I also finally decided on what the structure of the project would be for the time being.

 #### Sources:
 - [Class Diagrams](https://www.ibm.com/docs/en/rsm/7.5.0?topic=structure-class-diagrams)